-A Rare White Lobster Telephone By Salvador Dali Desperately Needs A Buyer In The UK
+A Rare White Lobster Telephone By Salvador Dali Desperately Needs A Buyer In The U.K.

-One of Salvador Dali’s extremely rare white lobster telephones is in need of a buyer so that it can remain in the UK.
-The iconic piece of Surrealist art known as Lobster Telephone (White Aphrodisiac) is valued at £853,047, and arts minister Michael Ellis has wisely put an export ban upon the phone in the hope that a buyer from the UK will eventually snap it up to keep it in the country.
+One of Salvador Dali’s extremely rare white lobster telephones is in need of a buyer so that it can remain in the U.K. The iconic piece of Surrealist art known as Lobster Telephone (White Aphrodisiac) is valued at £853,047, and arts minister Michael Ellis has wisely put an export ban upon the phone in the hope that a buyer from the U.K. will eventually snap it up to keep it in the country.

-The white Lobster Telephone is one of 11 lobster telephones that were commissioned by art lover Edward James in 1938, as The Guardian report.
-James was a big patron of the art world at the time, especially that of Surrealism, and can be seen featured in the René Magritte painting Not to Be Reproduced.
+The white Lobster Telephone is one of 11 lobster telephones that were commissioned by art lover Edward James in 1938, as The Guardian reported.
+James was a big patron of the art world at the time, especially that of Surrealism, and can be seen featured in the René Magritte painting, Not to Be Reproduced.

-The amusing anecdote given for the creation of these phones is that in 1936 Salvador Dali, Edward James and other friends were busy dining on lobsters one evening, when one of the lobster shells accidentally went flying across the room and landed on a telephone nearby, creating the new objet d’art.
+The amusing anecdote given for the creation of these phones is that in 1936, Salvador Dali, Edward James, and other friends were busy dining on lobsters one evening, when one of the lobster shells accidentally went flying across the room and landed on a telephone nearby, creating the new objet d’art.

 Call for buyers to keep Salvador Dalí’s lobster phone in UK https://t.co/uvBSqa4j56